ory/docs/docs/hydra/cli/hydra-clients-update.md

       --audience strings                         The audience this client is allowed to request --backchannel-logout-callback string       Client URL that will cause the client to log itself out when sent a Logout Token by Hydra.
       --backchannel-logout-session-required      Boolean flag specifying whether the client requires that a sid (session ID) Claim be included in the Logout Token to identify the client session with the OP when the backchannel-logout-callback is used.
 If omitted, the default value is false.
-  -c, --callbacks strings                        REQUIRED list of allowed callback URLs
+  -c, --redirect-uri strings                        REQUIRED list of allowed callback URLs
       --client-uri string                        A URL string of a web page providing information about the client --frontchannel-logout-callback string      Client URL that will cause the client to log itself out when rendered in an iframe by Hydra.
       --frontchannel-logout-session-required     Boolean flag specifying whether the client requires that a sid (session ID) Claim be included in the Logout Token to identify the client session with the OP when the frontchannel-logout-callback is used.
 If omitted, the default value is false.
-  -g, --grant-types strings                      A list of allowed grant types (default [authorization_code]) -h, --help                                     help for update
+  -g, --grant-type strings                      A list of allowed grant types (default [authorization_code]) -h, --help                                     help for update
       --jwks-uri string                          Define the URL where the JSON Web Key Set should be fetched from when performing the "private_key_jwt" client authentication method
       --keybase string                           Keybase username for encrypting client secret